expressjs/express/docs/guide.md

 #### Variables passing

-Inside the partial, variables contained in the iterated objects (in the given example, comments represented as objects in the `comments` array) are contained in an object that has the name of the partial.
+Inside the partial, variables contained in the iterated objects (in the given example, comments represented as objects in the `commentsArray` array) are contained in an object that has the name of the partial.
 So, in the example above, if a comment had the following structure:

     {
     	author: "Username",